ArisAntonioCo/EComply/src/styles/design-system.md

 - **Bold**: `font-bold` (700)

 ### Usage Guidelines
-- Use JetBrains Mono for all text to maintain technical credibility
+- Use Inter for all text to maintain technical credibility with modern aesthetics
 - Maintain consistent line heights for readability
 - Use appropriate font weights to establish hierarchy
 - Ensure adequate contrast ratios for accessibility